kyma-project/community/docs/contributing/02-contributing.md

 > **NOTE:** The reviewer must check if all related CI tests have completed successfully before approving the PR.

-13. When the maintainers approve your change, merge the PR.
-If you are an external contributor, contact the repository maintainers specified in the `CODEOWNERS` file to merge the PR for you.
+12. When the maintainers approve your change, merge the PR or wait until the Kyma Bot merges it for you.

 ### Report an issue